xai provider plugin for Grok models. The

 credential from

-openclaw models auth login --provider xai --method oauth,
+openclaw models auth login --provider xai --method oauth or

-web_search, x_search, remote code_execution, and xAI image/video generation.
+code_execution, speech/transcription, and xAI image/video generation.
+If you

 -